RocketChat/Rocket.Chat.Audit/README.md

 3. Make sure you have a public key on each host in your inventory for `remote_user`.

 4. Customize `config.yaml` for your installation.
+Options should be intuitive.

 5. To deploy to a specific environment `env`, run